MarikaBBB/MarikaBBB.github.io/MovieData/README.md

 Overview

 For this project, my goal is to build a user interface using HTML and populate it with data from a JavaScript object.
 I have been provided with a data object containing information about movies.
 I have the freedom to choose how to display the data and build the interface.
 Additionally, I need to incorporate interactivity, allowing users to interact with the data.
 Users can view movie details, add new movies, and update existing movie information.
+To build the interface look I got inspired by themoviedb website.

 Requirements